About Lord Sarfraz

 He was nominated by Prime Minister Boris Johnson in the 2019 Dissolution Honours, and took his seat as Baron Sarfraz, of Kensington in the Royal Borough of Kensington and Chelsea in September 2020.
 He was previously a Treasurer of the Conservative Party, including during the 2019 general election, where the party won a historic 80 seat majority.
 He also served as an advisor to the party leadership on outreach.

-Lord Sarfraz sits on the Joint Committee on the National Security Strategy (JCNSS), and the AI in Weapon Systems Select Committee, and previously sat on the Science and Technology Committee.
-He co-chairs the All Party Parliamentary Group on Sovereign Wealth Funds.
+Lord Sarfraz has served on the Joint Committee on the National Security Strategy (JCNSS), the AI in Weapon Systems Select Committee, and the Science and Technology Committee.

 Lord Sarfraz is a graduate of the Royal College of Defence Studies (RCDS) and the Armed Forces Parliamentary Scheme (Royal Navy).